hashicorp/terraform-provider-google/docs/r/google_project_services.html.markdown

 The following arguments are supported:

 * `project` - (Required) The project ID.
-    Changing this forces a new project to be created.
+    Changing this forces Terraform to attempt to disable all previously managed API services in the previous project.

 * `services` - (Required) The list of services that are enabled.
 Supports update.